dipterix/dipsaus/cran-comments.md

-# Resubmission - 2019-11-01
+# Resubmission - 2019-11-02

 #### Changes:

 1. Removed commented example code lines in `queue.Rd`
 2. Replaced `utils-filesystem.R` with my previous implementations and abandon the licensed functions from package `txtq`.
 These functions are non-critical and are just wrappers of the base functions for convenience.
-3. Added `LICENSE` file.
+3. Corrected license in DESCRIPTION from `License: GPL-3 | file LICENSE` to `License: GPL-3`

-**Original feedback from `Martina Schmirl`:**
+**Original feedback from `Martina Schmirl` and `Uwe Ligges`:**

+* Feedback from `Martina Schmirl`.
 ```
 Thanks,